Want to make the best pot brownies?

 Why make pot brownies?

-Although most recipes for cannabutter use dairy and most pot brownies call for both butter and eggs, it is easy to make a vegan version as well.
-Just sub the butter for coconut oil and use flax/chia seed ‘eggs,’ applesauce or another vegan egg substitute and your vegan pot brownies will bake up beautifully!
+Although most recipes for cannabutter use dairy and most pot brownies call for both butter and eggs, it is super easy to make a vegan version as well.
+Just substitute the butter for coconut oil and use flax/chia seed ‘eggs,’ applesauce or another vegan egg substitute and your vegan pot brownies will bake up beautifully!

 Growing cannabis?
 You need a CO2 regulator!
 This one simple thing can make a huge difference in how much weed you harvest at the end of a growing cycle.Click here to read more